TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

    .. method:: clear()

-      Remove all items from the dictionary.
+      Remove all items kutoka the dictionary.

    .. method:: copy()

       Return a shallow copy of the dictionary.

-   .. classmethod:: fromkeys(iterable[, value])
+   .. classmethod:: kutokakeys(iterable[, value])

-      Create a new dictionary with keys from *iterable* and values set to *value*.
+      Create a new dictionary with keys kutoka *iterable* and values set to *value*.

-      :meth:`fromkeys` is a class method that returns a new dictionary. *value* defaults to ``None``.
+      :meth:`kutokakeys` is a kundi method that returns a new dictionary. *value* defaults to ``None``.
 All of the values refer to just a single instance, so it generally doesn't make sense for *value* to be a mutable object such as an empty list.
 To get distinct values, use a :ref:`dict